Language: EN

 Declaring a Module

-A module in C++ is declared using the keyword module followed by the name of the module.
+A module in C++ is declared using the keyword module followed by the module name.

 The declaration is generally placed in a separate file with the extension .cppm (or sometimes .ixx, although .cppm is more common and standard in most compilers).

-module mymodule; // We declare a module named "mymodule"
+module mymodule; // We declare a module called "mymodule"

 export void foo() { // We export the function foo